Quick Start Guide

 There are three types of services Teleport nodes can run:

-authentication and authorization service for every node and every user in a cluster.
+- Auth servers are the core of a cluster.
+Auth servers store user accounts and provide authentication and authorization services for every node and every user in a cluster.

 - Nodes are regular SSH nodes, similar to the

-sshddaemon you are probably used to.
+sshddaemon you may be familiar with.
 When a node receives a connection request, it authenticates it via the cluster's auth server.

-teleport daemon runs all 3 of these services by default.
+teleport daemon runs all three of these services by default.
 This Quick Start Guide will

 be using this default behavior to create a cluster and interact with it